KubeasyKubeasy

 • Fix the configuration so traffic routes correctly

-Expose Internally
+Start the Expose Internally Challenge →

 In this hands-on challenge, you'll: